friilancer/urlSlicer/readMe.md

-# An api for shortening long URIs
+# An Node.js API for shortening long URIs

 This API is hosted on [Glitch](https://panoramic-clean-mahogany.glitch.me)